DIY Boho Planter Project with Dollar Tree Supplies

 DIY Hanging Planter Project with Dollar Tree Supplies

 It seems that boho style is on the trend these days.
-I’ve started seeing a lot of macrame and woven patterns, and I have to say I’m loving it.
+I’ve started seeing a lot of macrame cord and woven patterns, and I have to say I’m loving it.
 Even though I do still prefer a vintage, cottage style, I wanted to add a little boho vibe to my home.

 Since I’m currently loving gold tones, I figured I would start this Dollar Tree DIY project with a little spray paint.